lestard/list-change-and-binding-issues/README.md

 You can choose between ...
 * different binding types of the lists.
 * modifying the left or the right list.
-* adding, replacing or updating a list element.
+* adding, replacing or removing a list element.

 ![an app screenshot](./app-screenshot.png)